JudeQuintana/terraform-main/super_router_revamped_demo/README.md

 # Super Router Revamped
 Build a decentralized hub and spoke topology both intra-region and cross-region.

-Super Router now fully interprets AWS TGW network intent across address space, topology, and egress semantics, with no special cases.
+Super Router now fully interprets AWS TGW network intent across address space, topology, and boundary semantics, with no special cases.

 What's new:
 - Full support for IPv4 and IPv6, including primary and secondary CIDRs